paketo-buildpacks/appdynamics/README.md

 # `docker.io/paketobuildpacks/appdynamics`
-The Paketo AppDynamics Buildpack is a Cloud Native Buildpack that contributes the [AppDynamics][n] Agent and configures it to connect to the service.
+The Paketo Buildpack for AppDynamics is a Cloud Native Buildpack that contributes the [AppDynamics][n] Agent and configures it to connect to the service.

 [a]: https://www.appdynamics.com